-Implementation Environment I Environment II Environment III Environment IV environ ments Definition The target device is circula ting in the marke t and is availa ble withou t a The target device is portab le and not protec ted from carryin g-awa y attack The target device is portab le and resista nt to extern al physic al attack The target device is fixed physic ally and protec ted by secure enviro nment Examples · Smartcard · Mobile phone/ smart phone · Memory card (e.g. SIM) · USB memory Auto mobile Financial terminal Robot Medical device Security device s. • Some financial terminals • The device equipped with counter measures such as deleting internal information for external attacks.
-The device fixed in the strict secure zone which is protec ted by guards .
-Security assuran ce Recommended It is recommended to apply an appropriate evaluation and certification scheme by third parties for information security area based on CC and the like.
-Assurance for environment based on ISMS and the like level of vulnera bility assessm ent AVA_VAN.5 Either the high I AVA_VAN.5 evel of vulnerabili AVA_VAN.4 ity assessment for the information asset or the implementation environment should be selected.
+environ ments Definition The target device is circula ting in the marke t and is availa ble withou t a The target device is portab le and not protec ted from carryin g-awa y attack The target device is portab le and resista nt to extern al physic al attack s.
+The target device is fixed physic ally and protec ted by secure enviro nment Examples limit.
+Smartcard Mobile phone/ smart phone Memory card (e.g. SIM) USB memory S. Auto mobile Financial terminal Robot Medical device Security device Some financial terminals The device equipped with counter measures such as deleting internal information for external attacks.
+The device fixed in the strict secure zone which is protec ted by guards Security assuran ce It is recommended to apply an appropriate evaluation and certification scheme by third parties for information security area based on CC and the like.
+Assurance for environment based on ISMS and the like Recommended level of vulnera bility assessm ent Note AVA_VAN.5 AVA_VAN.5 AVA_VAN.4